-When there’s not a proxy server in use, traffic flows directly from your internet device to the websites you visit.
-With a proxy server, the traffic goes from your device to the proxy before going to your requested URL.
-The site then sends the data to the proxy, which is forwarded from the proxy to you.
+A proxy server is a “middleman,” an intermediary server that separates you, the user, from the internet.
+Without a proxy server, your traffic flows more-or-less directly from your device to the websites.
+With a proxy server, the traffic goes from your device to the proxy before continuing to your requested URL.
+Any reply from the website goes back to the proxy server, which forwards it to you.

 What are the different types of proxy servers?

-- A SSL, or secure sockets layer, proxy is a protocol that is used to protect your data during transmission, such as when you make a transaction when making an online purchase.
+- SSL: Secure Sockets Layer is a proxy protocol used to protect your data during transmission, such as when you make a transaction during an online purchase.

-- A FTP, or file transfer protocol, proxy is used when you’re uploading data to a server, such as when you upload your pictures to the cloud or add music files to online music services.
-A FTP proxy can offer enhanced security for your uploaded files.
+- FTP: File Transfer Protocol proxy is used when you’re uploading data to a server, such as when you upload your pictures to the cloud or add music files to online music services.
+An FTP proxy can offer enhanced security for your uploaded files.

-- A HTTP, or hypertext transfer protocol, proxy caches web pages and files so that you can access them faster on sites that you visit frequently.
-But if the cache builds up too much, it can ultimately slow down your browsing so it is recommended that you clear your cache on a regular basis.
+- HTTP: a hypertext transfer protocol proxy caches web pages and files so that you can access them faster on sites that you visit frequently.
+But if the cache builds up too much, it can ultimately slow down your browsing, so it is recommended that you clear your cache on a regular basis.

 Are proxy servers legal?

-Are proxies legal?
-Yes, but they can also be used for illegal practices, such as illegally downloading copyrighted material so some uses of proxy servers aren’t allowed under the laws of certain countries.
-But as long as you stick to the accepted uses of proxies, you can use them.
+Yes, but they can also be used for illegal practices, such as illegally downloading copyrighted material.
+Some uses of proxy servers aren’t allowed under the laws of certain countries.
+However, as long as you stick to the accepted uses of proxies, you can use them completely legally.